linkeddatacenter/kees/README.md

 KEES proposes some specifications to add metadata to a *domain knowledge* in order to make it tradeable and shareable.

-KEES allows to formalize, license and transfer specific know hows:
+KEES allows to formalize and license:

 - how to collect the right data,
 - how much you can trust in your data,
 - what new information you can deduct from the collected data,
 - how to answer to specific questions using data

-Using KEES, artificial intelligences and humans can use this *know how* to populate, merge, exchange and enrich knowledge.
+Artificial intelligences and humans can use these *know hows* to reuse and enrich existing knowledge.
 KEES is a Semantic Web Application.

 See [KEES presentation slides](https://docs.google.com/presentation/d/1mv9XO0Q9QFxSphWzT_68Q4aXd9sgqWoY7njomH8eaPQ/pub?start=false&loop=false&delayms=5000)